The Planets: VII. Neptune, the Mystic

 The music of the last movement is quiet throughout, in a swaying, irregular metre, opening with flutes joined by piccolo and oboes, with harps and celesta prominent later.
 Holst makes much use of dissonance in this movement.
 Before the premiere his colleague Geoffrey Toye said that a bar where the brass play chords of E minor and G♯ minor together was "going to sound frightful".
 Holst agreed, and said it had made him shudder when he wrote it down but, "What are you to do when they come like that?"
-As the movement develops, the orchestra is joined by an offstage female chorus singing a soft wordless line: this was unusual in orchestral works at the time, although Debussy had used the same device in his Nocturnes (1900).
+As the movement develops, the orchestra is joined by an offstage female chorus singing a soft wordless line: this was unusual in orchestral works at the time, although Claude Debussy had used the same device in his Nocturnes (1900).
 The orchestra falls silent and the unaccompanied voices bring the work to a pianissimo conclusion in an uncertain tonality, as a door between the singers and the auditorium is gradually closed.
 (Note: The choir sings alternating C minor and E major chords, and the musician David Owen Norris has commented that as the door shuts it is pure chance whether the last chord heard is C minor (looking back at the key of Mars) or E. In a 2014 article William Weir suggests that the closing bars of Neptune are an early precursor of the electronic fade-out that became ubiquitous in recordings of popular music in the 1950s to the 1980s.)